Skip to contents

 • control: the control settings passed into the model through control, with additional controls added as necessary.

 • epi: a list of data frames, one for each epidemiological output from the model.
-Outputs for base models always include the size of each compartment, as well as flows in, out of, and between compartments.
+Outputs always include the size of each compartment, as well as flows in, out of, and between compartments.

 Details